Where to stay in Nicaragua?

 Lodges and ecolodges

-Lodges and ecolodges in Nicaragua appeal thanks to their seamless integration into natural, preserved environments.
+Lodges and ecolodges in Nicaragua stand out for how naturally they fit into preserved environments.
 They offer a unique experience combining immersion in nature, respect for the environment, and comfort.
 These accommodations are great for exploring volcanoes, tropical forests, nature reserves, and wild coastlines.

 Cabins, bungalows, and “rustic” accommodations